appbaseio/appbase-js/README.md

      hits: [ [Object], [Object], [Object], [Object] ] } }
 ```

-streamSearch() also returns a ``stream.Readable`` object, which can be conveniently listened via the 'on("data")' event listener.
+searchStream() also returns a ``stream.Readable`` object, which can be conveniently listened via the 'on("data")' event listener.
 Check out the [stream_search_test.js](https://github.com/appbaseio/appbase-js/blob/master/test/stream_search_test.js) where we make an update that matches the query and see the results in the event stream.

 ## API Reference